US Foods Holding Corp. (USFD) Just Got Our Attention

 US Foods Holding Corp.
-(NYSE:USFD) went up by 1.59% from its latest closing price compared to the recent 1-year high of $42.43.
-The company’s stock price has collected 3.14% of gains in the last five trading sessions.
-Press Release reported on 10/16/20 that US Foods Announces New Chief Supply Chain Officer
+(NYSE:USFD) went up by 0.64% from its latest closing price compared to the recent 1-year high of $42.43.
+The company’s stock price has collected 1.85% of gains in the last five trading sessions.
+The Wall Street Journal reported on 10/21/20 that Judge in Google Lawsuit Presided Over Major Antitrust Case

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.